Stay up to date with notifications from The Independent

 Gabbard and Matt Gaetz, who Trump named as nominee for Attorney General, are among the controversial names.
 They could move into their positions through recess appointments (Getty Images)

 This is not the first time that the president-elect has hinted at the need to do this.
-In 2020, in the midst of the Covid-19 pandemic, signaled that he would be interested in using the power for vacancies, saying “If they don’t act on getting these people approved.”
+In 2020, in the midst of the Covid-19 pandemic, Trump signaled that he would be interested in doing so.
+But even some Senate Republicans might chafe at the idea of the president using this power.

 “It’s in the Constitution, but again, our job is to provide advice and consent,” Senator John Cornyn of Texas told The Independent on Thursday.
 “I think that’s sort of a failsafe in the event Democrats continue to block any of President Trump’s nominees.
 He has a right to get his team in place without unnecessary delays.”

-Ironically, during that last time Trump threatened to adjourn Congress, he did so when Republicans led by then-Senate Majority Leader Mitch McConnell, controlled the Senate.
-The divide between Trump and McConnell showed just how protective the Senate is about its “advise and consent” power that is enumerated in the Constitution.
+Ironically, during that last time Trump threatened to adjourn Congress, he did so when Republicans — led by then-Senate Majority Leader Mitch McConnell — controlled the Senate.
+The divide between Trump and McConnell showed just how protective the Senate is about its “advise-and-consent” power that is enumerated in the Constitution.

 The next Senate majority will not be led by McConnell, who announced at the beginning of this year that he would step aside as Republican leader.
 Rather, Senator John Thune, who currently serves as minority whip, will be the majority leader in January.

 Thune beat Cornyn, a decidedly more conservative Republican, during the race to become majority leader earlier this week.
-But if Trump continues to push and prod Republicans on this, it could likely lead to Trump at least trying to adjourn the Congress as a flex of his power.
+But if Trump continues to push and prod Republicans on this, it could likely lead to Trump at least trying to adjourn Congress as a flex of his power.
+A flex that hasn’t been seen in three centuries.

 Join our commenting forum